In the 1970’s a self-proclaimed ‘Tesla expert’ claimed to discover an amazing phenomenon labelled The Hutchinson Effect.

 Hutchinson himself says he can no longer recreate the phenomena and has admitted that some of the videos were faked, but not all of them.
 He claims that his work was destroyed by the government who then used his technology to perform the attacks on 9/11.
 It is a pretty out there conspiracy theory so we will leave that one alone.

-What I personally find interesting is the concept alone.
+Let's put aside a lot of the red flags and the hoax part aside for a moment and look at the concept itself when it comes to creating a type of electromagnetic field that could cause objects to move or even levitate.
 Could this concept be responsible for what we consider to be poltergeist type hauntings?
 As investigators, we often speculate about the electromagnetic field and it's association with paranormal phenomena.
-With this in mind, is it such a stretch?
+With this in mind, is the idea itself such a stretch?
 If this energy could in fact be replicated and can cause items to move, it opens up a whole area of possibility.
 If you were investigating an old building, one of the first things that you would do would be to search for high levels of EMF.
 In a lot of places with old wiring, the levels can be quite high.
 It is then with these readings that a person's experiences are often written off as hallucination based on EMF exposure where high levels of EMF cause a person to feel something and can even see things that aren't actually happening.
-If this electromagnetic had the right components, could it actually cause this Hutchinson Effect to occur?
-Would this explain why in some hauntings people do see items levitate or thrown across a room.
+If this electromagnetic field had the right components, could it actually cause this Hutchinson Effect to occur?
+Would this explain why in some hauntings people do see items levitate or thrown across a room?
 On an investigation, you have people who really don't necessarily know a lot about EMF using EM Pumps and even Tesla Coils as way to charge the environment in the hope that it could give a spirit the energy it needs to manifest.
 Could this again be the right mix for the Hutchinson effect to occur?
-When it comes to researching paranormal phenomenon, sometimes it serves well to think a little outside the box.
 While some things may seem out there, they can often make a lot more sense once you research into the possibilities.
 Just a little food for thought!

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!